Get the Recipe

 - Use a wide pan to cook.
 The wider your pan, the more easily water will evaporate, and the more quickly your plum jam will reduce.
 Quick reduction leads to fresher flavor.

 - Keep it chunky.
 I cut my plums into quarters and let them break down naturally as they cook.
 This creates a nice chunky texture with juicy pieces of plum in the final mix.
-If you like a bit more jamminess to your preserves, you can run half of the plums through a food mill.
+If you like a bit more jamminess to your preserves, you can run half of the plums through a food mill (we like the OXO Food Mill).

 How to Make Plum Jam From Fresh Plums